Article Summary

 You’re the best salesperson your company will ever have.
-And that’s the problem.
-Here’s how to build a sales engine that outperforms even you.
-Building a scalable sales system is what turns hustle into sustainable momentum.
-In this article, we'll walk you through the five key steps to get your sales engine out of your head and into a structure your team can run with.
+But that’s also the bottleneck.
+Building a scalable sales system turns your hustle into sustainable momentum.
+This article walks you through six steps to get your sales engine out of your head and into a structure your team can run with.
+Whether you’re hiring your first rep or preparing to raise capital, these steps help you create a sales system that grows beyond you and sets your business up for the next stage.

 This is the foundation of a scalable sales system.